Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

     predictions for the four forecast climate scenarios
     + distributions: raster files of predicted distributions for individual species; ensemble predictions based on five SDM methods
+    + eval-metrics: evaluation metrics for individual species distribution models and tuning parameters (where appropriate) for each species
+    + manuscript: summary statistics and manuscript figures
     + maps: distribution maps (image files) for insect species and hosts and predicted changes in distributions under four forecast climate scenarios
     + overlaps: composite rasters of insect and host species